 4. Utilize a Boiler Logbook

 Another way you can minimize boiler corrosion is to keep a boiler logbook.
 With a logbook, you can track your boiler room equipment’s proper operation and more easily identify when something changes.
 For example, a logbook can help you see if a feed tank’s temperature or a deaerator’s pressure changes, helping you take action before more expensive corrosion damage occurs.
 Additionally, you can use a logbook to track pH changes, which could indicate you have process contamination or need to adjust your water treatment program.

 You are not alone in corrosion prevention.
 At Chardon Laboratories, we have the chemicals you need to maintain water pH and parts to replace any damaged components.
 Additionally, we can provide the parts you need for keeping up your water’s proper chemistry to reduce corrosion.
 Some of the boiler equipment we have includes the following:

 - Corrosion coupon pack

 We recognize the importance of preventing deposits that contribute to scale formation.
 Increased scale on the interior surfaces costs you money through wasted fuel.
 A scale thickness of just 0.03 inches requires 7% more fuel to achieve the same heat as a unit without scale.
 While the wasted fuel costs you money, the scale can also contribute to corrosion.
-Preventing buildup and keeping your unit free of corrosion will save you money.
+When you choose us to help you prevent buildup and keep your unit free of corrosion, you’ll save money.

-Finding the right balance of chemicals for your boiler takes experience and knowledge.
+Finding the right boiler water treatment and chemical balance for your boiler takes experience and knowledge.
 Trust our ISO-certified technicians and procedures to get the corrosion-resistant water balance you need for your system to last longer.